0333 999 0802

 0800 042 0401

-Cargo Insurance is commonly referred to as ‘marine insurance’ or ‘cargo marine insurance’ which makes reference to the way the goods are transported by boat or over water.
-However, this name can be misleading as it also refers to any goods or freight carried over air, road or rail.
-(Source: British International Freight Association).
+Cargo insurance is also commonly known as cargo marine insurance as this directly indicates the cover of goods being transported by boat.
+However, this can be misleading as it also refers to any cargo or freight being transported over air, road or rail.

 At Be Wiser Business Insurance, we have policies to suit every kind of business and their needs.
-So whether you are transporting goods from one place to another or are responsible for the physical shipping of these items, we can help find the right policy for you.
+So, whether you are transporting goods from one place to another or are responsible for the physical shipping of these items, we can help find the right policy for you.
 For a free and no obligation quote for your business, simply call us today on 0333 999 0802.
 You will speak to one of our certified advisors who will ask a few questions about your business and goods that you transport and discuss the options available to you.
-We can provide cover for the following cargo:

 According to The London Institute of Underwriters, there are specific clauses for cargo insurance that policies will fall under: Institute Cargo Clauses A, Air, B and C